Special types of personal data

 • trade union membership

-• genetic or biometric data when meant to uniquely identify someone
+• biometric data, but only when meant to uniquely identify someone (e.g., fingerprints, iris scans)

 It is in principle prohibited to process these types of personal data, unless an exception applies (art.
 9).
-For example, it is allowed to process these if:
+For research, the following exceptions to this prohibition are the most relevant:

 • Data subjects have made the data publicly available themselves

-Even if you can make use of one of these exemptions, special categories of personal data warrant additional security measures to make sure they are protected.
-Always contact your privacy officer if you intend on processing these types of data.
+Even if you can invoke one of these exemptions, special categories of personal data warrant additional security measures to make sure they are protected.
+Always contact your privacy officer if you intend on using these types of data.

 The Dutch Code of Conduct for Health Research (p.68) specifies a number of exceptions for health researchers in which explicit consent for processing special categories of personal data may not be necessary.